-M1 in the panning column stands for pitch bend and the values in the effect column represent the pitch offset at that line.
-Note that we also have to specify the Instrument number ([00] here) for each line of MIDI data.
-Moreover, we have put a numerical value of [4000] after the OFF note to reset the pitch bend to its center value.
+[C1] is in the panning column, the numerical value in the effect column.
+We also specify the Instrument number ([00] here).
+Moreover, we have put a numerical value of [4000] after the OFF-NOTE.
+Otherwise, the pitch bend keeps going.

-(Hinto) It's probably easier to input pitch bend using "\Instr.
+(Hinto) It's probably easier to input pitch bend using "Instr.
 MIDI Control ".
 You can automate pitch bend (and channel pressure, control change, program change as well) via it.
-Please also see the DSP Effects & Automation topic.
+Please refer the DSP Effects & Automation topic too.